-Subject Code ME965 Subject Title Advance d Optimizatio on Techniques LTP 400 Credit 4 Subject Category DE Year 1 st Semester 1/11
+Subject Code ME965 Subject Title Advance Advanced Optimization Techniques LTP 400 Credit 4 Subject Category DE Year 1 st Semester 1/11

 To get familiar with the design, modeling, and its objectives.
 Also, to understand, and apply optimization in the analysis of various types of mechanical systems.